aldodwrzy/aldodwrzy/README.md

 ### About me:

-- 🌱 I’m currently learning HTML, CSS, & JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript, & PHP
 - 👯 I’m looking to collaborate on any kind of Frontend web dev
 - 🤔 I’m looking for help with any kind of Frontend web dev
 - 😄 Pronouns: He/His/Him/Captain-A